edHelper.com

 By Trista L. Pollard

-1 When you travel to New England, you see America's past.
-The first colonies were started in this region.
+1 When you travel to New England, you can see America's past.
+Many of the first colonies were started in this region.
 The birth of our country happened in this region.
 The first immigrants settled along the Atlantic coast.
 They came to start new lives.
 You can still see New England's past in its towns, villages, and lighthouses.
 Let's explore this region's history and its people.

 3 In Massachusetts, there were six major tribes.
 They were the Massachuset, the Wampanoag, the Nauset, the Pennacook, the Nipmuc, and the Pocumtuc.
 They shared the land and used its natural resources to survive.
 The Nipmuc and Wampanoag tribes also lived in Rhode Island.
 They shared this area with the Niantic and the Narragansett tribes.
 The Narragansett lived near Narragansett Bay.
-Connecticut had about 16 tribes.
-In fact, there were over 6,000 to 7,000 people in these tribes.
+Connecticut had about sixteen tribes.
+There were 6,000 to 7,000 people in these tribes.

 For the complete story with questions: click here for printable